michaelmagsino/michaelmagsino.github.io/README.md

-# .github.io
+# michaelmagsino.github.io
 Welcome!
-This is Michael's Place for Codes to be placed
+This is Michael's Place for CT120: Intermediate Creative Coding Projects!